DDD Tactics

 Subscriber

-Event subscribers are very much like controllers, just limited in scope within our Domain.
-They both ingest the primitive types of their respective input and use them to run the relevant use case.
-Controllers receive requests, subscribers receive events, but in essence you can think of their role as equivalent in practice just with different scopes and implementation.
+Where controllers receive requests, subscribers receive events, but in essence you can think of their role as equivalent in practice, just with different scopes and implementation.

-To put an example, a generic subscriber interface signature looks something like:
+So for example, a generic Subscriber interface signature might look something like:

 public interface DomainEventSubscriber<DomainEvent>